 Bed bugs may be one of the most difficult household pests to get rid of.
 These small, brownish-black insects are expert hitchhikers, and they usually make their way into homes by stowing away in luggage, backpacks, purses and other personal items.
 And while bed bug populations had dwindled in the United States by the 1940s and 1950s, increasing travel has led to a resurgence in their numbers.

 Once bed bugs are in your home, they'll make themselves comfortable anywhere you do.
 That includes your furniture and, of course, your bed.
 They're often found in cracks, crevices and seams in upholstered furniture, mattresses and box springs.
 Bed bugs may also be found hiding in your carpet or rugs, wall décor, books, nightstands or even electronics.
+Keep reading to learn what kills bed bugs.

 Bed bugs feed on blood.
 They use signals, including body heat, warmth and carbon dioxide, to find hosts.
 Usually, they emerge from their hiding places to feed at night, then retreat after their meals are complete.